Billy-Spearman-WCCI/RaceCarExtension/README.md

     * The simplest example is `() -> {do_something();}`, which is a method with no parameters that does something.
     * This is a relatively new addition to Java, but Spring does use it.
     * These are sometimes called **lambda expressions**.
-* `interface`: a list of promised behaviors (i.e. a list of methods -- but without implementations)
+* `interface`: a set of promised behaviors (i.e. a list of methods -- but without implementations)
     * `implements`
         * Easy definition: an assertion by a class that it implements all promised behaviors of an interface.
         * True definition: